oddarneskogan/BuildingAIprojectIDEA/README.md

 ## Data sources and AI methods
 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?

+There is need for user data, linking to weather data base, forecasts and such.

 If you need to use links, here's an example:
 [Twitter API](https://developer.twitter.com/en/docs)